- Why study at CUA?

 The Office of Financial Aid at Columbus School of Law, is happy to assist students with the loan application process, and will include admitted LL.M. students in regularly generated email and other electronic communications about student loan application procedures and timelines.

-At the present time, CUA is not able to offer grants or scholarships.
-However, grants and scholarships may be available from a variety of outside organizations.
+Grants and scholarships may be available from a variety of outside organizations, as well.
 Using the internet and such sites as www.fastweb.com will be helpful in locating such resources.
 Other specific sites are noted below.
 This list is for reference purposes only.
 CUA does not officially endorse any of these institutions, nor can we vouch for the accuracy or quality of the information and/or services they provide.

 - The World Bank